 The collective is located about 31 km from Outer Ring Road (Bongloor exit), 10km off the Sagar Road.
 The collective is in a hilly terrain with the forest on two sides.
 The drive is extremely beautiful and unlike what you would imagine this close to the city.

 From the Nagarjuna Circle in Banjara Hills, Hyderabad, it takes just 1hr 30 min to get to the collective in mid morning hours.

-Each Member gets 1.50 acres of land.
-Approx 1.2 of it would be divided land share and 0.3 would be undivided share.
-This Undivided share would contain the homes, the staff quarters, the store houses, the common areas, the community kitchen, etc. If you are wondering why we are doing clusters of housing, it is because that is the most sustainable way of building a village.
+Each Member accounts for 1.50 acres of land.
+Approximately 1.4 of it would be undivided land share and about 500sq yd in the housing cluster would be divided share.
+This Undivided share would contain the farm, the food forests, the staff quarters, the store houses, the common areas, the community kitchen, etc. If you are wondering why we are doing clusters of housing, it is because that is the most sustainable way of building a village.
 It makes delivering natural resources like water and electricity into the house very efficient.
+It also keep the footprint very low.
+Typically the same amount of construction using conventional plans would increase the footprint by atleast 250%.
 We have promised you sustainability and we will deliver on that.

 We re optimising our power needs, water requirement etc to reduce our requirement of precious natural resources.
 Simultaneously, grey water recycling for use in irrigation, bathroom flushes, etc and natural waster treatment methods using reed beds forms an important aspect of our design.